 They have a wide and well-balanced soundstage.
 Noise-cancelling headphones usually do not have such a wide soundstage.
 With the Bose NC 700s, you can feel immersed in your music.
 The headphones are enjoyable for long listening sessions with their bold sound quality.

 As mentioned above, the sound quality during audio phone calls is remarkably clear due to the amazing noise cancellation levels offered by the Bose NC 700s.

 To sync your wireless device with the wireless Bose NC 700s, you will need to install the Bose Music application on your device.
 The application is free to download and install.
 The Bose Music application will have on-screen instructions to pair your device to the headphones easily.

 Within the Bose Music application, you can easily change the default voice assistant from Google Assistant to Alexa.
 You can also reassign the button on the headphones for your default noise cancellation levels.
 Default is 0, 5, and 10, and there are 11 different settings available.

 The touch controls are intuitive and easy to use.
-Swiping up or down on the ear cup changes the volume, tapping can pause or play your music, and swiping backwards or forwards will skip tracks.
+Swiping up or down on the ear cup changes the volume, tapping can pause or play your music, and swiping backward or forwards will skip tracks.

 The headphones can connect to Google Assistant and Siri.
 There is a button on the right ear cup that activates the voice command option.
-Alexa is built-in already, so connecting to Amazon’s voice activated assistant is even easier – all you need to do is say “Alexa” and it will connect automatically.
+Alexa is built-in already, so connecting to Amazon’s voice-activated assistant is even easier – all you need to do is say “Alexa” and it will connect automatically.

 The headphones also come with USB Type-A and Type-C cords for charging and a 3.5mm to 2.5mm audio jack.